Student Loan Glossary

 The parent or legal guardian of a student who does not meet the federal criteria of an independent student.

 These federal grants are given to financially needy undergraduates.
-For the 2010-2011 school year the maximum Pell Grant awarded is $5,550.
 The amount you are given depends not only on how much money you need, but also on the cost of your school and whether you’re going full-time.